 - Run daily or weekly audits on different levels to ensure your team logs working hours and daily tasks.

-5 ways to increase billable utilization rate for your business
+5 ways to increase billable utilisation rate for your business

-Continually optimizing your billable utilization is among the best ways to increase profitability and accelerate business growth.
+Continually optimising your billable utilisation is among the best ways to increase profitability and accelerate business growth.

 Here’s how to do it.